Lake County, Michigan

 Lake County (formerly known as Aischum County) is a county located in the U.S. state of Michigan.
 As of the 2020 Census, the population was 12,096.
 The county seat is Baldwin.

 History

-The county was created by the Michigan Legislature in 1840 as Aishcum County, then renamed Lake County in 1843, for its many lakes.
+The county was created by the Michigan Legislature in 1840 as Aischum County (possibly from eshkam meaning "diminishing" in Ojibwe), before being renamed Lake County in 1843 for its many lakes.
 It was administered by a succession of other Michigan counties prior to the organization of county government in 1871.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 574 sqmi, of which 567 sqmi is land and 6.9 sqmi (1.2%) is water.